Summer in Vermont: 13 Dreamy Destinations

 Historic Henry Covered bridge over the Walloomsac River in Bennington, Vermont

-Bennington is genuinely one of the most underrated places to visit during summer in Vermont.
-This town is right in the corner of southwestern Vermont, on the border of both New York and Massachusetts.
-This is an excellent gateway to the northeast, and the town has a strong connection to the Civil War, as one of the victories happened here.
-The town celebrates Bennington Battle Day’s victory each year with a huge parade and festivities.
+Bennington is one of the most underrated places to visit during summer in Vermont.
+Located in the corner of southwestern Vermont, this is an excellent gateway to the northeast.
+Bennington has a strong connection to the Civil War, as one of the victories happened here; Bennington Battle Day is celebrated each year in August with a huge parade and festivities.

 What to Do in Bennington